opensafely/documentation/docs/jobs-site.md

 Any files that you would like to be released from the server, have to first be checked by our team of output checkers.
 You can find instructions for requesting a release [here](https://docs.opensafely.org/releasing-files/#2-requesting-release-of-outputs-from-the-server).

 Once reviewed, approved and released, your requested files will be available to view from your _Workspace_ in the _Released Outputs_ section of Releases.
 To view released outputs, you need to have the **ProjectDeveloper** or **ProjectCollaborator** role.
-If you would like to add a project collaborator to your workspace, please read [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-sharing) of the researcher policy document and contact your co-pilot.
+If you would like to add a project collaborator to your _Workspace_, please read [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-sharing) of the researcher policy document and contact your co-pilot.

 ## Publishing outputs